 Cantwell began as an Alaskan Railroad flag stop.
 The village was named for the Cantwell River, the original name of the Nenana River.
 It is a common gas-up and stretch-your-legs stop for motorists driving the Parks Highway between Anchorage and Fairbanks or the Denali Highway between Cantwell and Paxson.

-Cantwell visitor services include lodging at the BluesBerry Inn; RV Park and camping at Cantwell RV Park; and guiding and flying services from Atkins Guiding and Flying Service phone 907-768-2143.
-FishDenali.com north of town offers lakeside cabins and guided fishing.
+Cantwell visitor services include lodging at the BluesBerry Inn; RV Park and camping at Cantwell RV Park.
 Cantwell businesses are clustered around the intersection of the Denali and Parks highways and located west on the access road to downtown Cantwell.
-Parks Highway Towing offers 24-hour towing, jump-starts, tire changes, lock-outs and recoveries along the Parks Highway; phone 907-832-5583.
-There are 2 gas/diesel stations with convenience stores.
+Parks Highway Towing offers 24-hour towing, jump-starts, tire changes, lock-outs and recoveries along the Parks Highway; phone (907) 832-5583.
+Gas, diesel and convenience store available at Vitus Energy; phone (907) 768-1168.